HaxeFoundation/HaxeManual/output/HaxeManual/website/std-Map.md

 ```

-See the [Map API](http://api.haxe.org/Map.html) for details of its methods.

 Under the hood, a `Map` is an [abstract](types-abstract.md) type.
 At compile time, it gets converted to one of several specialized types depending on the **key** type:

 * `String`: `haxe.ds.StringMap`